OfficeDev/generator-office/docs/trust-self-signed-cert.md

     ![](assets/ssl-keychain-02.png)

 At this point everything has been configured.
-Quick Chrome and all other browsers and try again to navigate to the local HTTPS site.
+Quit Chrome and all other browsers and try again to navigate to the local HTTPS site.
 The browser should report it as a valid certificate:

 ![](assets/ssl-good.png)